Franchertz/SQL-Project_W2_repo/cleaning_data.md

 What issues will you address by cleaning the data?

-Major issue faced was writing the right query.
-I was eally trying to understand what I was writing.
+        Major issue faced was writing the
+        right query.
+I was
+        really trying to understand what I was writing.
         Although I sought help, it was still hard.